stevenson/javascript-coding-exercises/cheatsheet.md

 - weakness
     - slow lookup
     - large memory size
-### D. Stacks and Queues
+### 4. Stacks and Queues
-1. Stacks
+#### a.
+Stacks
 - last in first out (LIFO)
 - Basic Functions
     - pop *O(1)*
     - push *O(1)*
     - peek *O(1)*
     - lookup - *O(n)*
 - strengths:
     - fast operations
     - ordered
 - weakness:
     - single access
     - slow lookup
 - examples:
     - undo button
     - call stack
-2. Queues
+#### b.
+Queues
 - First in first oput (FIFO)
 - Basic Functions
     - dequeue / pop *O(1)*
     - enqueue / push *O(1)*
     - peek *O(1)*
     - lookup - *O(n)*
 - strengths:
     - fast operations
     - ordered
 - weakness:
     - it is slow when implemented using arrays because we always work with the 0th index causing every insert to shift the whole array.
     - single access
     - slow lookup
 - examples:
     - push based services - SQS
     - message queues
-### F. trees
+### 5. trees
 - a type of tree (parent-child relationship) which only has 2 children
     - examples: DOM, family trees, comment, abstract syntax tree
 - Types of Binary Trees
-    1. perfect binary tree
+#### a. perfect binary tree
 - A perfect binary tree is a type of binary tree in which every internal node has exactly two child nodes and all the leaf nodes are at the same level.
 - level n of a binary tree has 2 ^ nodes
     - 0 has 2^0 =1
     - 1 has 2^1 = 2
     - 2 4
     - 3 8
 - the number of nodes double every depth
 - the number of leaves = other nodes +1
 - the total nodes = 2^h - 1
     - the number of nodes = log (nodes) = log n
     - this means the number of decisions we would need to make at most is log n
-    2. full binary tree
+#### b. full binary tree
 - A full Binary tree is a special type of binary tree in which every parent node/internal node has either two or no children.
 It is also known as a proper binary tree.
-    3.  complete binary tree
+#### c.  complete binary tree
 - A complete binary tree is a binary tree in which all the levels are completely filled except possibly the lowest one, which is filled from the left.
 A complete binary tree is just like a full binary tree, but with two major differences.
 All the leaf elements must lean towards the left.
-    4. binary search tree
+#### d. binary search tree
 - each node cannot have more thant 2 children
 - all right child are > root
 - all left child are < root
 - strengths:
     - Better than O(n) for search
         - binary search trees are great for searches
         - bst have an O(log n) search speed
         - unbalanced bst are searched in O(n)
         - a balanced bst are searched in O(log n)
     - the tree preserves relationships
 - weakness
     - it has no O(1) operations
     - the operations are almost always O(log n) when balanced
 - Special BST for balancing:
     1. AVL tree
     2. Red Black tree
-    5. heap
+#### e. heap
 -  a heap is a complete binary tree with the parent always being either always higher or lower than the children... hence there is the max heap or min heap.
 - unlike a binary tree we do not have to rebalance a binary heap. it is always left to right insersion. (this means they can be easily implemented in arrays.)
 - special types
     1. priority queues
         - from the top left then right
         - strength:
             - find max and find min are *O(1)*
             - insertion is done in order ( there is a priority for insertion)
             - fast insert
             - great in finding hte max or minimum
         - weakness
             - slow insert
-    6. trie
+#### f. trie
 - prefix tree
 - it is useful for autocompletion and suggesting things
 - strengths:
     - finding a word depends on the length of the word
-### G. Graphs**
+### 6. Graphs

 ## IV.
 Problem Solving